 I have since become a North Carolina General Contractor, North Carolina Landscape Contractor, and am a member of the International Society of Arborists.
 More than twenty years have gone by since my first days in business, and the lessons learned on Granddad’s farm have been just as relevant for me now as they were for him back then.

 It has been a blessing to have been embraced by my community, and I have felt privileged to be able to help give others a chance to succeed.
 The Cape Fear Kiwanas, Fayetteville Technical Community College, Cape Fear Botanical Gardens, and the March of Dimes are just a few of the organizations with whom I have been honored to serve.
 Since 2005 I have been a part of the Fayetteville City Council.
 During my tenure we have been able to reduce the crime rate, improve the city transit system, implement a recycling program, increase the number of fire and police officers and more, all without raising taxes.

 I know that this can be done on the state level for North Carolina, but first we have to remove the machine politics from Raleigh and put in leaders who answer to the people, not their party.
 No more pet projects, no more reckless spending, no more tax increases.
 We need job creation, tax relief, and fiscal restraint.
-We need to win back North Carolina.
-My family and I humbly ask for your support, encouragement, and continued prayers as I prepare to serve another term as your North Carolina Senator for District 19.
+Over my past two terms as your public servant, I have, along with my colleagues, worked towards these goals and our economy is already showing signs of an extraordinary recovery.
+I would like to ask for your input and continued support while I continue you to work as your representative.